 The Green Island of the Azores

-São Miguel Island is the biggest of the Azores and the most populated with almost 137k inhabitants (2011 data).
-As soon as you start planning your Azores getaway and visit São Miguel Island, you’ll soon disclose why this Azores Island is nicknamed ‘’The Green Island of the Azores’’.
-São Miguel’s lush landscapes and rolling verdant hills keep no one indifferent as it is the most visited of the Azores Islands -- and Terceira Island is just one step behind.
+São Miguel Island is the largest island in the Azores and the most populated, with almost 137,000 inhabitants (2011 data).
+As soon as you finally escape for your Azores getaway and visit São Miguel Island, you’ll immediately discover why this Azores island is nicknamed ‘’The Green Island of the Azores’’.
+São Miguel’s lush landscapes and rolling, verdant hillsides inspire and awe everyone who experiences them, which makes it comes as no surprise that São Miguel is the most visited of the Azores islands, soon followed in popularity by lovely Terceira Island.

-Even though the Azores have never officially recognized Ponta Delgada city in São Miguel Island as their capital, it is indeed the economical hub of the Azores Islands.
-Ponta Delgada evokes all the charms of Europe with cobbled streets, sidewalk cafes and a thriving culinary scene.
+Even though the Azores have never actually recognized Ponta Delgada city in São Miguel Island as its official capital, Ponta Delgada is indeed the economical hub of all of the Azores’ islands.
+Ponta Delgada is special and unique, with old world architecture and other amazing features that evoke all the charms of Europe, like cobbled streets, sidewalk cafes, and a thriving culinary scene.

-Some of the Azores’ most iconic views and famed crater lakes are found on this island at Sete Cidades, Lagoa do Fogo and the iconic village of Furnas.
-São Miguel is also a geothermal spot - you’ll see that on your visit to Furnas, meaning you can find warm water to swim in year-round in one of the natural spas and hot springs inland or tucked along the rocky coast.
+Visitors to São Miguel can also look forward to getting a glimpse at some of the Azores’ most iconic viewpoints and famed crater lakes, including the popular tourist destinations of Sete Cidades, Lagoa do Fogo, and Furnas Lake located in the iconic village of Furnas.
+São Miguel is also a geothermal hot spot, giving you something else to look forward to experiencing, especially on your visit to Furnas Valley.
+Also among the exciting things you can expect to find on this idyllic island?
+Warm water to swim in year-round, particularly in one of the natural spas and hot springs found inland, or tucked along the island’s stunning, volcanic rocky coast.

 The Yellow Island of the Azores

-Santa Maria Island is the closest to São Miguel and it is also the ‘’mother island’’ of the Azores because it is the oldest!
-You know that greater things come with age, so Santa Maria Island is quite different from any other of the Azores.
-Around 5k inhabitants call this Azores island home and they’re proud to live in the only one with white sand beaches -- you heard us, the Azores have a secret Caribbean look-alike island.
+Santa Maria Island is the closest island to São Miguel, and it is also considered to be the ‘’mother island’’ of the Azores because it is the oldest of the nine islands!
+As the saying goes: Great things come with age, and this is definitely the case when it comes to Santa Maria!
+The island is quite different from any other island in the Azores.
+Around 5,000 inhabitants call this Azores island home, and they’re proud to live in the only Azores island with white sand beaches.
+Imagine that!
+The Azores actually have a secret Caribbean look-alike island in Santa Maria.

-Santa Maria Island is a bit flatter than the other Azores Islands, making it the ultimate beach vibe island with white sand and warm crystal water year-round.
-But Santa Maria seas have witnessed it all!
-Even Cristovao Colombo stopped by on his come back trip after discovering America.
-Santa Maria, Azores, is one of the best spots in Europe for diving due to its previled location at the doorstep of the Dollarat bank and of the natural reserve of Formigas!
-Actually, diving with jamantas is one of the most famous touristic activities of this Azores Island.
+Santa Maria Island is a bit flatter than the other Azores Islands, giving it that ultimate beach vibe, complete with white sands and warm crystal waters that you can swim in year-round.
+Also, from a historical standpoint, Santa Maria’s seas have witnessed it all!
+Even Christopher Colombo stopped by on his triumphant return trip after discovering America.
+Also worthy of note, Santa Maria, Azores, is one of the best spots in Europe for diving due to its perfect location at the doorstep of the Dollarat bank and of the natural reserve of Formigas!
+Actually, diving with jamantas is one of the most famous tourist activities in this particular Azores island.

-Another interesting fact about this Azores Island is that every village has a color, so the houses of every village are all colored the same.
-While in Santa Maria Island, also behold the old world architecture of its houses - pay particular attention to the traditional chimneys, and discover unique sights in the whole Azores archipelago.
-Other famous sights in Santa Maria are the Gonçalo Velho lighthouse, the Aveiro waterfall and the Poço da Pedreira.
+Another interesting fact about this Azores island is that every village has a specific “signature” color, meaning that the houses of every particular village are all the exact same color.
+This makes for charming and stunning photo ops while visiting.
+Also during your exploration of Santa Maria Island, you’ll want to be sure to snap some photos of the old world architecture of the houses as well.
+Pay particular attention to the traditional chimneys, which are Instagram worthy indeed.
+But honestly, as you discover all of the countless unique sights in the whole Azores archipelago, you’ll want to keep your camera handy!
+Other famous sights in Santa Maria specifically are the Gonçalo Velho lighthouse, the Aveiro waterfall. and the Poço da Pedreira.

 The Central Group of the Azores